 Marketing never replaces its essentials – Trends and buzzwords come and go – but it is still about creating brand awareness and desire among your potential customers.
 The digital marketing tools and tactics are enablers, the basics of marketing like marketing mix (4p of marketing), segmentation, and brand positioning are still the same.
 However, when it comes to the available marketing tactics, there has been a very definite and fairly sudden shift towards a whole range of marketing tools.
+Marketing Mix (7P of marketing) nowadays with further addition includes People, Packaging, and Process but 4P’s are core of marketing mix and in the digital age 4P’s cover People, Packaging, and Process within it as well.

 If you want to reach your customers, a digital marketing presence is not a luxury.
 It’s essential.
 In the digital age, the customer has evolved.
 4ps of marketing (Product, Place, Price & Promotion) in the digital age has been converted to CODE (Co-creation, Omni-channel, Dynamic Pricing & Engagement) called as marketing mix of the digital age.